dmbarbour/awelon/AboutABC.md

 * assert properties inaccessible to `K`, e.g. purity of a block
 * improve blame, error, or warning messages; add a warning
 * track locations in original source code
-* debugger interaction - breakpoints, visualization, console
+* debugger support - breakpoints, location info, console traces

 When an ABC system doesn't understand an annotation, it should ignore it (treat it as an identity operator) rather than raise an error.
 If part of an ABC processing pipeline, it should pass the annotation on unchanged since it might be meaningful in a later stage.
-Some annotations may be lost when aggressively optimizing.
+Annotations may be removed when aggressively optimizing.

 ### Capabilities for Structure Sharing and Separate Compilation